benswift/benswift.github.io/_talks/ccc-studio-workshop.md

 ## workshop goals

-how can we teach computing?
+talk: what are the opportunities of the c/c/c framing? what are the problems?

-how do we inspire & motivate _everyone_ to make, and in doing so, to learn?
+think: how do we inspire & motivate _everyone_ to make, and in doing so, to learn?

-what are the opportunities of the c/c/c framing? what are the problems?
+make: **produce an actual thing**

+{% include slides/impact.html %}

+let's go!